stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

     -   "smart"

         switch between dict and list depending whether there is one or more keys.

+The :py:meth:`combined_metadata_proxy.slice` will search for matching etadata names by string - including using *glob* patterns -

+**root.metadata.slice("Model:*")** will return all metadata items in all files in the DataFolder that start with 'Model:'.
+Since one of the common uses of DatFolder is to fit a series of data files with a model, the :py:meth:`combined_metadata_proxy.slice` will also accept a
+:py:class:`lmfit.Model` and will use it to pull the fitting parameters after using a :py:meth:`Stoner.DataFolder.curve_fit` or similar method.:

+    from Stoner.analysis.fitting.models.generic import Gaussian
+    fldr.each.lmfit(Gaussian,result=True)
+    summary=fldr.metadata.slice(Gaussian,output="data")

 Since :py:class:`combined_metadata_proxy` implements a :py:class:`collections.MutableMapping` it supplies the standard dictionary like methods such as :py:meth:`combined_metadata_proxy.keys`,:py:meth:`combined_metadata_proxy.values` and :py:meth:`combined_metadata_proxy.items`